bubbleboy14/cantools/README.md

     -r, --refresh_symlinks
                           add symlinks to project and configure version control path exclusion (if desired)
+    -u, --update          update cantools and all managed plugins

 NB: it may be necessary to specify --cantools_path.
 Normally, this is derived from the __file__ property (the location of the ctinit script, init.py).
 However, if the